Addiction Therapy Services in Kokomo, Indiana

 Motivational interviewing is an approach that is utilized to motivate individuals to modify damaging behaviors.
 MI is considered a patient-centered model of counseling, which means that the main focus is on figuring out what recovering patients want.
 Instead of what the therapist thinks is most suited for them.

-This type of therapy is a fairly straightforward process that substantially only takes a tiny amount of sessions to be completed.
+This is a fairly straightforward process that substantially only takes a tiny amount of sessions to be completed.
 Typically, the steps for this approach are the following:

 Engaging: Discussing concerns, hopes, and issues, and establishing a trustful relationship with the recovering patient.

-Focusing: Narrowing the conversation down to the habits and patterns the person desires to change the most.
+Focusing: Narrowing the conversation down to the habits and patterns the individual desires to change the most.

-Evoking: Encouraging the overall development of motivation from a person can increase confidence, readiness for change, and the sense of the importance of change.
+Evoking: Encouraging the overall development of motivation from an individual can increase confidence, readiness for change, and the sense of the importance of change.

-Planning: Creating a set of practical steps that recovering individuals can utilize to implement these specific desired changes.
+Planning: Creating a set of practical steps in recovery that individuals can utilize to implement these specific desired changes.

-Dialectical behavioral therapy, also known as DBT, is similar to cognitive behavioral therapy.
+Dialectical behavioral therapy, also known as DBT, is similar to CBT.
 This is another method that is utilized in addiction treatment that is used to address various mental health conditions.
 These types of conditions include: